abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 // attribute level
 @Id 		// primary key
 @SequenceGenerator @GeneratedValue	// generate a unique number everytime or use a sequence
-@Column		// specify name and constraints on a column (nullable, unique, updatable, length, etc...)
+@Column		// optional; specify name and constraints on a column (nullable, unique, updatable, length, etc...)
 @Embedded	// embed another POJO into this entity (will be made into same table's columns)
 @Transient	// ignore the field; field isn't persisted to database
 ```